-MUFG actively utilizes new technologies such as cloud services, AI, Robotics, and Open APIs for business.
-The Cyber Security Division participates in the projects related to the new technologies from the early stages such as planning and design phases.
-The activity contributes to the development of multilayered security measures and the realization of coexistence between safety and technology-driven transformation through proactive actions including procedure development for safe utilization of the new technology, risk evaluation, and monitoring of configuration settings.
+MUFG actively utilizes such new technologies as cloud services, AI, Robotics and Open APIs for business.
+The Cyber Security Division participates in projects related to new technologies from the early stages, such as the planning and design phases.
+This activity contributes to the development of multilayered security measures and the realization of coexistence between safety and technology-driven transformation through proactive actions, including procedure development for the safe utilization of new technology, risk evaluation and the monitoring of configuration settings.